webcontrat/DatatablesBundle/README.md

 This is a sandbox in which a more flexible system for displaying the columns is tested.
 So far it was the case that a column was integrated into an inheritance hierarchy.
-With adding new Feuture, the Diamond of Death can occur.
+With adding a new feature, the `Diamond of Death` can occur.
 The code is shifting more and more towards the base class and is too inflexible.
 At the moment I'm working on a system of widgets without logic that can be added to a column.
 A renderer later takes the column and the widgets and performs the rendering.